BobbyRaj17/k8sLevel3/README.md

     kubectl apply -f ./mtls_auth/service.yaml
 ```

-for testing Sending a request with the Client Certificate and Key, should redirect you to the `mstakx-svc` if the certificates are not provided while calling the request then it will return `400 bad request`
+To test this we can send a request with the Client Certificate and Key & it should redirect you to the `mstakx-svc`, if the certificates are not provided while calling the request then it will return `400 bad request`. </br>
 for e.g. `curl <url> --cert client.crt --key client.key -k ` use the same url as per configured in ingress

 ### 9. Setup Kubernetes Dashboard and secure access to the dashboard using a read only token.